microsoft/MinecraftCodex/README.md

 ## Install Minecraft Bedrock Edition Dedicated Server

 1. Download and unzip the Minecraft Bedrock Dedicated Server to a location on your hard drive.
 1. In the Minecraft Codex code directory, open `gulpfile.js` and update the `dedicatedServerPath` variable to the folder where your dedicated server is located.
+Note: it must end with a '\\' character
+1. You will likely need to disable PowerShell signing requirements for the session.
+In the VSCode Terminal type: `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass` You will need to do this every time you open a new terminal, or restart VSCode.
+It only works on the current process, so nowhere else should this take effect.
-1. Run these three commands from the code directory:
+1. Run these three commandsin the VSCode terminal, which should be in the repo folder.
    `gulp updateconfig`
    `gulp updateserver`
    `gulp updateworld`